SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 Starting at 17th level, you gain the following benefits:
 • While you have less than half your maximum hit points, healing of your Unbreakable Body feature is doubled.
 • When you are reduced to 0 hit points, you can pay 1 Ki to restore 1 hit point.

-## 7. Way of Tempest [UB]

-Monks of the Way of the Tempest push their bodies beyond its physical limitations by utilizing ki-manipulating techniques passed down by their masters and teachers.
-These martial artists effortlessly maneuver the battlefield, rushing from one enemy to the next and raining countless blows upon them.

-### Level 3

-* Tempest's Swiftness

-Starting at 3rd level, your base movement speed is increased by 10 feet.
-Whenever you use your Flurry of Blows, you also gain the benefits of the disengage action.

-### Level 6

-* Gathering Storm

-Starting at 6th level, you become resistant to lightning damage and your bonus attacks provided by your Flurry of Blows each deal additional lightning damage equal to your martial arts die.

-### Level 11

-* Tempest's Fury

-Starting at 11th level, after using your attack action, you can spend 3 Ki to use Tempest's Fury as a bonus action.
-It is an upgraded version of your Flurry of Blows, that in addition to granting benefits of the disengage action and allowing you to make two unarmed attacks as a bonus action, also immediately initiates one extra unarmed attack against each enemy creature within 5 feet of you upon its activation.
-All attacks provided by this feature deal additional lightning damage equal to your martial arts die.

-### Level 17

-* Eye of the Storm

-Starting at 17th level, whenever you hit a creature with a monk weapon or unarmed attack, you mark that creature for 1 minute.
-You can use your action and pay 3 Ki to consume the mark on each creature and force a Dexterity saving throw on them (DC 8 + proficiency bonus + Wisdom modifier).
-On a failed saving throw, each creature receives 4d10 lightning damage, half if saved, and becomes staggered, having disadvantage on all attacks and ability checks until the end of your next turn.